exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 The transaction to create a timestamping transaction (`TxTimestamp`) contains the public key of the user, which is applied for digital signing of transactions, and the timestamp - the hash of the submitted file.
+For simplicity, users in the given service do not have a fixed key pair assigned to them.
+Instead, a new key pair is generated for each new timestamping transaction.

 ### Reporting Errors